david-thrower/cerebros-core-algorithm-alpha/README.md

 0. Some nomenclature:
   1.1. k referrs to the Level number being immediately discussed.
-  1.2. l referres to the number of DenseUnits the kth Levle has.
+  1.2. l referres to the number of DenseUnits the kth Level has.
-  1.3. k-1 refers to the immediate predecessor Level (Parent Level) number of the kth level.
+  1.3. k-1 refers to the immediate predecessor Level (Parent Level) number of the kth level of the level being discussed.
-  1.4 n refers to the number of DenseUnits the kth Level's parent predecessor has being mentioned has.
+  1.4 n refers to the number of DenseUnits the kth Level's parent predecessor has.
+1. SimpleCerebrosRandomSearch.run_random_search().
+    1. This calls SimpleCerebrosRandomSearch.parse_neural_network_structural_spec_random() which chooses the following random unsigned integers:
+        1. How many Levels, the archtecture will consist of;
+        2. For each Level, how many Units the levl will consist of;
+        3. For each unit, how many neurons the Dense layer it will materialize will consist of.
+        4. This will instantiate a NeuralNetworkFuture of the selected specification for number of Levels, Units per Level, and neurons per Unit.
+        5. This entire logic will repeat once for each number in range of number of  number_of_architecture_moities_to_try.
+        6. Step 4 will repea multiple times, once for each number in range number_of_tries_per_architecture_moity.
 1. CerebrosDenseAutoML.get_networks_for_trials() instantiates a user defined number of NeuralNetworkFuture objects.
+This is compile into a dictionary of lists, where each list is a prototyp of a Level, consisting of one unsigned integer for each Unit planned for this level.
   1.1.
 CerebrosDenseAutoML.parse_neural_network_structural_spec_random()
     1.1.1.
 A random unsigned integer in a user defined range is chosen for the number of DenseLevels which the network will consist of (depth of the network).
     1.1.2.
 For each Level, a random unsigned integer in a user defined range is chosen for the number of Units that the layer will consist of.